 an university-based and independent researchers.

-Literacy Staff Development, a 1995 ERIC Trends and Issues Alert
+Adult Literacy Staff Development Trends and Issues Alerts

 Areol, action research and evaluation on line, as a web-based program - a 14-week public course offered each semester as a public service by Southern Cross University and the Southern Cross Institute of Action Research.